kobotoolbox/load-testing/README.md

 # Using

+Create a form with 1 input field and 1 file input field.

 You'll need the Enketo FORM ID and an API Token.
 Set these as environment variables.
 If using docker compose:

 `cp docker-compose.yaml docker-compose.override.yaml`